-What is Conifer Needle Tea?
+What is Pine Needle Tea?

-There are many edible and medicinal uses for foraged conifer needles, and making a tea out of them is a wonderful use of their powers.
+There are many edible and medicinal uses for foraged conifer needles, and making tea out of them is a wonderful use of their powers.

 The aromatics of this tea alone will help you feel calm and comforted, just like you’re walking through a forest.
+It tastes delicious too, piney, with refreshing citrus notes.

-Types of Conifer Needles That Can be Used for Tea
+Types of Edible Conifer Needles

 The main conifer trees to avoid for consumption is the Yew family because they are highly toxic.